Here is what to expect in and around the hive in March.

 - Most colonies that starve die in late winter or early spring.
 They need more food for brood rearing, but cannot yet forage.
 At this point, they should have at least 3-4 combs full of honey.
 Feed them if the colony is light or the stores obviously empty, or if the bees are visible through the inner cover at the very top of the hive.
 Use dry sugar, fondant, or a candy board, or replace empty combs with combs of capped honey.
+When replacing comb, do so on a warmer day and be quick about it.
 You will likely need to continue to feed until nectar and pollen are available and accessible outside.

 - The location/proximity of the bees to their food stores is key.
 If the cluster is far to one side of the food stores, you can carefully move it closer, keeping it together while you do so, or move frames of honey closer to it.

 - You might consider feeding pollen substitute or supplement to support or further stimulate egg laying.
 If you do so, be sure to use clean pollen.

 - If you plan to rear queens this year, lavishly feed the cell finisher colony chosen in the fall (carbohydrates and protein) for early spring buildup.